 - Look at the feedback they are getting from the teacher at school – check they understand what they need to do to improve.
 If you’re not sure what it means, contact the teacher.
 They will be more than happy to have you take an interest.

 - Don’t feel the fear!
 These are essentially stories about each of us – our flaws and weaknesses, our dreams and desires It’s just that language changes – how many words do your kids use that you didn’t?
 Evolution is inevitable.
 Look for what you know, not what you don’t.

-Anna Barnett is an experienced secondary English Teacher having taught in a wide range of schools up to GCSE level.
+Anna is an experienced secondary English Teacher based in Windsor.
+She has taught in a wide range of schools up to GCSE level.
 She is also an Examiner and Senior Examiner for the Edexel and AQA exam boards.
 She is passionate about her subject and loves finding ways of helping students access the worlds within literature on both a 1:1 and classroom level.